Massachusetts Department of Elementary and Secondary Education

 Enacting this vision would require change on the part of education agencies, individual researchers, universities, and associations.
 Education agencies, whether states or districts, would need to invest in greater capacity for building and using evidence as a core part of their work.
 This capacity could come in a variety of forms: for example, training in the principles of evidence use; embedded research directors; and/or research partnerships.
 But the expectation should be that all education administrators are capable of evaluating evidence and using it to improve their organizations.
 The Institute for Education Sciences could play a role by catalyzing these investments through research partnership and training grants and by directly funding the embedded research directors that we know can dramatically shift organizational practices.

 The work of individual researchers who want to help organizations learn would shift toward one of several pathways to impact.
 Some researchers might participate directly in building structured approaches to learning by serving as embedded research directors, brokers, and/or research partners themselves.
 But even researchers outside those roles could still influence organizational learning.
 Those who are working with a district or state to conduct a study could prioritize creating routines that create space for sharing preliminary findings and discussing and interpreting results, in the same way that a formal broker would insist upon.
-Others could consider writing a book, framing article, or broad, non-technical pieces about their field of inquiry that could help shift policymakers’ thinking, or they could share their work through policy talks here at AEFP or at local or national meetings of policymakers.
+Others could consider writing a book, framing article, or broad, non-technical pieces about their field of inquiry that could help shift policymakers’ thinking, or they could share their work through presentations at local and national meetings of policymakers.

 Universities would need to shift in two ways.
 First, they would need to reconsider the balance of how different types of output are valued by their institutions, to put greater emphasis on effort spent on impact outside the ivory tower.
 At a time when the value of higher education is increasingly questioned, this would be a direct way to demonstrate the university’s impact in the community.
 For inspiration, they might look to the Research Excellence Framework, which the United Kingdom uses to assess the quality of research output from its institutes of higher education.
 Impact is explicitly included as a criterion, and the UK has developed nuanced ways of measuring impact across the full range of academic disciplines (Research Excellence Framework 2019).